 Loss of potential talent to other career choices, high physician burnout, high suicide rates, early retirements, and increasing job dissatisfaction amongst physicians have set off alarm bells for those charged with maintaining our healthcare system, and it has put a renewed focus on physician wellness.

-Concern for a better work environment, more work/life balance, and early awareness of potential problems are frequently tossed around as solutions to the problems facing our profession, but this cannot be our only response to the situation we face.
-As an educator it begins by remembering and nurturing what inspires us to be doctors is also at the heart of physician wellness and job satisfaction.
+Advocating for a better work environment, more work/life balance, early awareness, and physician community support are all great ideas to help us deal with the problem of burnout facing our profession, but I believe there is more we can do in response to the situation we face.
+As an educator it begins by remembering and nurturing what inspired us to be doctors.
+This is also at the heart of physician wellness and job satisfaction.

 As a profession we are not simply a highly trained workforce that wants to be treated well.
 Neither are we snowflakes who need to be coddled, or who need special treatment in order to be fulfilled at work.
 In fact the opposite is true.
 As doctors we often relish the hard work.
 We are a profession inspired by a set of ideals; made up of individuals who are often willing to put aside friends, family, even our health in the service of our profession.

-However when we take any of those ideals for granted (by piling on learning requirements without thought to their impact) we ignore that which lies at the heart of our profession to our own peril, and needlessly threaten to cut off the lifeblood that sustains us.
+However when we take any of those ideals for granted we ignore that which lies at the heart of our profession to our own peril, and needlessly threaten to cut off the lifeblood that sustains us.

-Instead of ignoring these ideals, or making the false assumption that they will always be there to sustain us, we should be devoting more energy towards designing institutional and personal spaces that nourish them; give them space to take root early and grow, in order to sustain us across the arc of our careers.
+Instead of ignoring these ideals, or making the false assumption that they will always be there to sustain us, it is time we start devoting more energy towards designing institutional and personal spaces that nourish them; give them space to take root early and grow, in order to sustain us across the arc of our careers.
 This too is how we can prevent burnout.

-For me the simple truth that “we are inspired to learn, because what we learn has the potential to help others” is a clear imperative to listen more closely to the discouraged voices within our house that mourn the current state of learning in our profession, and it should be read by anyone who cares about the future of medical education with this emphasis:
+As an educator, the simple truth that “we are inspired to learn, because what we learn has the potential to help others” is a clear imperative to listen more closely to the discouraged voices within our house that mourn the state of learning in our profession, and it should be read by anyone who cares about the future of medical education with this emphasis:

 “We MUST be inspired to learn, because what we learn has the potential to help others.”

 It is inescapable that, along with patient care, the physician learning experience is at the heart of our profession, and that in an era of accelerating change how we learn takes on increasing importance.
-Not because we need to keep up with the latest educational fads, but because how we learn has consequences for the ideals that sustain us.
+Not because we need to keep up with the latest educational fads, but because how we learn has consequences when it comes to the ideals that sustain us.